If I Can Dream

-"If I Can Dream" is a song made famous by Elvis Presley, written by Walter Earl Brown for the singer and notable for its similarities with Martin Luther King Jr.'s 1963 "I Have a Dream" speech.
+"If I Can Dream" is a song made famous by Elvis Presley, written by Walter Earl Brown of The Skylarks for the singer and notable for its similarities with Martin Luther King Jr.'s 1963 "I Have a Dream" speech.
 The song was published by Elvis Presley's music publishing company Gladys Music.
-It was recorded by Presley in June 1968, just two months after King's assassination.
+It was recorded by Presley in June 1968, just two months after King's assassination, and also a short time after Robert F. Kennedy's assassination.
 The recording was first released to the public as the finale of Presley's '68 Comeback Special.

 History

 Composer Billy Goldenberg and lyricist Walter Earl Brown were asked to write a song to replace "I'll Be Home for Christmas" as the grand finale on NBC's Elvis, taped from June 20–23, 1968 (now also known as ‘68 Comeback Special).
 Knowing about Presley’s fondness for Martin Luther King Jr., and about his devastation related to his then-recent assassination in Memphis, Brown wrote "If I Can Dream" with Presley in mind.
 After Presley heard the demo, he proclaimed: "I'm never going to sing another song I don't believe in.
 I'm never going to make another movie I don't believe in".

+According to Steve Binder, who directed Elvis' 68 Comeback Special, the song was also motivated by the assassination of Robert F. Kennedy which occurred a few weeks prior to its recording.
+Binder claimed in a 2005 interview that "One night when we were rehearsing, the television set was on the other room and all of a sudden there was this moment of silence.
+And I said, 'I think Bobby Kennedy's just been shot'.
+And we all rushed into the other office and that's exactly what happened.
+They had live at the Ambassador Hotel, Kennedy making his speech.
+We were in the piano room at the time, but there was just something weird that evening and I just sensed something had gone wrong.
+Then we spent the whole night basically talking about the Kennedy assassination, of both Bobby and John."

 Goldenberg removed his name from the credits to avoid a publishing dispute.
 The song was published by Presley's company Gladys Music, Inc.

 After Colonel Tom Parker heard the demo of the song sent by Earl Brown, he said: "This ain't Elvis' kind of song."
-Elvis was also there, and he countered Parker's argument, then he pleaded: "Let me give it a shot, man."
+Elvis was also there, and after countering Parker's argument, pleaded: "Let me give it a shot, man."
+Binder claimed that Parker in fact wanted Elvis to "come out in a tux and sing Christmas songs."
 Earl Brown said while Elvis recorded the song, he saw tears rolling down the cheeks of the backing vocalists.
 One of them whispered to him: "Elvis never sung with so much emotion.
 Looks like he means every word."
 Presley associate Jerry Schilling has said, "I consider Elvis to be a writer on this song.
 That song was him expressing how he truly felt."